ashlinaronin/once-upon/README.md

 # portfolio
-By Ashlin Aronin, 28-Nov-2015
+By Ashlin Aronin, 4-Dec-2015

-A basic portfolio featuring some of my projects and interests.
+An eternal communal fable in the browser.
+Users record contributions to the story one at a time and watch each other's contributions.
+Thanks to Andre Brown for designing the interface!

 ## Installation Instructions
 * Make sure you have Node and MongoDB installed.